Medowhill/pl_articles/en/17/index.md

 3
 ```

 A single line shows the redex, the continuation, and the environment at each step.
-A square of a continuation is a place whom the result of the redex replaces.
+A square in a continuation is a place whom the result of the redex replaces.
 For example, `3 - □` equals \(\lambda v.3-v\).

 Continuation-passing style seems needless.
-One may think it complexify the implementation of the interpreter.
+One may think that it complexifies the implementation of the interpreter.
 It is true that continuation-passing style creates unnecessary difficulties in the implementation.
 The style makes every function call be a tail call.
 It is one benefit.
 If an interpreter is written in a language with tail-call optimization, continuation-passing style prevents stack overflow.
 However, the Scala complier optimizes only tail-recursive calls.
 The possibility of stack overflow remains despite the use of continuation-passing style as the article uses Scala.
 The next article will give a reason that this article uses continuation-passing style to implement the interpreter.
 The next article adds a new feature whom an interpreter using continuation-passing style can easily support to FAE.

 ## Small-Step Semantics

 This section defines semantics that explicitly shows continuations for FAE.
 Every hitherto article has defined semantics in big-step style.
-Big-step semantics is intuitive, and its inference rules give a nice clue to interpreter implementers.
+Big-step semantics is intuitive, and its inference rules give nice clues to interpreter implementers.
 However, it is a bad way to formalize continuations.
 Its single inference rule defines the value of an expression.
 For instance, the big-step rule of a sum follows:

 \[
 \frac